-The Ombud will monitor and guide the sequence of events related to the informal facilitated discussion according to the following:
+The Ombud will guide the sequence of events of the Informal Facilitated Discussion according to the following:

-- The Ombud will contact appropriate parties for the informal facilitated discussion, determine their agreement to the session and then notify all parties that the facilitated discussion will occur. - The Ombud has 3 days to assign 2 faculty mediators from a list of trained faculty mediators. - The informal discussion will take place within 10 days and may be extended by mutual consent of parties involved in the session. - At the conclusion of the facilitated discussion, the appellant and the mediators have 2 days to notify the Ombud of the disposition of the session.

-- If the Faculty Member chooses not to continue the appeal, the Ombud will report the outcome to all concerned parties within 3 days. - If the Faculty Member chooses to continue the appeal, the Ombud will report the outcome to the appropriate parties within 3 days of the Faculty Member's decision.
-The Ombud will notify the appropriate party (Department Chair, Dean or Provost) in writing to request a review of the appeal at that level. - Within an additional 3 days, the Ombud shall assemble and/or forward the Appeal File for review to the appropriate level. - If the appellant does not seek an informal facilitated discussion or the parties do not agree to the facilitated discussion, then within 3 days the Ombud shall assemble and/or forward the Appeal File for review to the next respective level: for the College level, to the Dean; for the Provost level, to the Provost, as appropriate.
-The Appeal File is used for the Appeal Continuance Procedure.
+- 1. If the Faculty Member or an appropriate-level Administrator requests an Informal Facilitated Discussion, the Ombud will contact the appropriate parties, determine their agreement to the session and then notify all parties that the discussion will occur.
+Additionally, the Ombud will assign 2 faculty mediators from a list of trained mediators. - 2.
+The informal discussion will take place within 10 days and may be extended by mutual consent of parties involved in the session. - 3.
+At the conclusion of the Informal Facilitated Discussion, the parties to the discussion and the mediators have 3 days to notify the Ombud of the session outcome and any subsequent decisions.
+For example, if the Informal Facilitated Discussion has occurred during a Departmental Level Review, the Department Chair will have 3 days after that discussion to issue a written response. - 4.
+Within an additional 3 days, the Faculty Member will notify the Ombud of relevant decisions regarding the continuance of the appeal.
+That is, if the denial is set aside, the appeal case is ended; if the denial is upheld and the Faculty Member chooses not to continue the appeal process, the appeal case is ended.
+Or, if the denial is upheld and the Faculty Member so chooses, the appeal will continue through the Provost Level Review. - 5.
+The Ombud will report the outcome of the session and the Faculty Member's decision to all concerned parties within 1 day of notification by the Faculty Member.
+If the appeal continues, the Ombud will notify the appropriate party (Department Chair, Dean or Provost) in writing to request a review of the case.
+Within an additional 2 days, the Ombud shall assemble and/or forward the Appeal File for review to the appropriate level.

-C. Appeal Continuance Procedure

-1. Department Level Review
+C. Department Level Review

 a.
-Overview and Purpose
+Overview

-When a Faculty Member has been denied tenure and/or promotion at the Department level, the Faculty Member starts the appeal process through the Ombud Consultation Process.
-At the end of this process, the Ombud will inform the Faculty Member's Department Chair of the request for a reconsideration of the tenure/promotion decision.
-An informal facilitated discussion may occur (see section IV.
-B.) and the Department Chair in consultation with the Department Advisory Committee may review the Faculty Member's Appeal File.
+When a Faculty Member has been denied tenure and/or promotion at the Department Level, the Faculty Member starts the appeal process with the Ombud Consultation.
+The Faculty Member may request an Informal Facilitated Discussion to clarify elements of the tenure/promotion denial (see Section III.
+B).
+Alternatively, the Faculty Member may pursue the appeal without the Informal Facilitated Discussion, through requesting a Department Level Review of the Appeal File.
+The Ombud will inform the Faculty Member's Department Chair of the request for a reconsideration of the tenure/promotion decision.
+The Department Chair in consultation with the Department Advisory Committee will conduct the review of the case.